tallamjr/sketches/README.md

 ### Implications & the Big Picture

-HyperLogLog sketches let Big Data systems _reason about size cheaply_.
-Whether you’re building a Rust microservice with the `hll` crate or a Python app using this library’s `HllSketch`, you can sketch your data, merge across partitions, and get fast, memory-efficient distinct counts—trading a dash of accuracy for massive speed and scale.
+HyperLogLog sketches let Big Data systems _reason about size cheaply_ and one can sketch data, merge across partitions, and get fast, memory-efficient distinct counts—trading a dash of accuracy for massive speed and scale.

 ## Memory Usage Comparison

-The following Python code illustrates the dramatic memory savings when using an HLL sketch instead of an exact method (e.g., a Python set or Polars unique) for counting unique values in a large dataset.
-It uses `psutil` to measure process memory before and after operations:
+The following code, which uses the `sketches` library implemented in this repo, illustrates the memory savings when using an HLL sketch instead of an exact method (e.g., a Python set or Polars unique) for counting unique values in a large dataset.
+It uses `psutil` to measure process memory before and after
+operations:

 ```python
 # pip install psutil